Smart Tech for Greenhouses

 Grow Lights & Lighting Automation

-• Place lights on smart plugs or relays controlled by timers or light sensors.
+• Place lights on smart plugs or relays controlled by smart automation or light sensors.

-• Tailor lighting schedules to conserve energy and simulate natural daylight cycles.
+• Tailor lighting automations to conserve energy and simulate natural daylight cycles.

 Data Logging & Monitoring